ember-learn/ember-blog/content/ember-released-6-4.md

 EmberData is the official data persistence library for Ember.js applications.

-[NOTING HERE THAT Data 5.4 is released and we need to update this in some fashion.
-There is so much that was released it may make sene to cover that comprehensively in a stand alone blog post.
-Will discuss with Data team].
+EmberData 5.4 has been released with many updates that will be more extensively covered in a separate blog posts.
+A few of the more notable features are:

+- <insert feature>

 ---